tingly-amua/Terry-Stops-Classifier/README.md

    - Fl-Score for Arrests (minority class): 0.57
    - Provided interpretable feature importances

-  **Decision Trees:** - The tuned decision tree is very aggressive in flagging arrests (high recall), but this comes at the cost of precision — it often predicts arrest even when it’s incorrect.
+  **Decision Trees:** - The tuned decision tree is very aggressive in flagging arrests (high recall), but this comes at the cost of precision, it often predicts arrest even when it’s incorrect.
-    - Performed poorer than Logistic Regression with tuned hyperparameters
+  - Performed poorer than Logistic Regression with tuned hyperparameters.
   - Recall for minority class (arrests made): 0.98 — Excellent at identifying true arrests.
   - Precision for class 1: 0.32 — Many false positives (predicting arrest when none occurred).
   - Accuracy: 0.76 — Dropped compared to baseline due to increase in false positives.

   **Random Forest**
   - Random Forest shows modest gains in performance — especially in AUC and F1 — while maintaining strong recall for arrests (minority class).